rockypandalu/Calculator-for-Zappos/README.md

 ## Modules
 1. Workflow ID Generator: Generate a workflow ID when receiveing a request.
+2. Count
-2. Count Computing Hours: For demo applications running backgroun process and threads, at the start and end of each process, the application will send a request to Endpoint include the workflow ID, and the Endpoint will record the timestamp when receiving the request.
+Computing Hours: For demo applications running backgroun process and threads, at the start and end of each process, the application will send a request to Endpoint include the workflow ID, and the Endpoint will record the timestamp when receiving the request.
 The Endpoint can also cound the computing hour by calculating the time gap between timestamps with same correlation ID.
+3. hehe
+## Deploy

 ## Deploy
 # Calculator in iOS